balthazar-space/Balthazar-PSU-R-D/README.md

 # Balthazar

-open-hardware laptop computer modules
+Open-hardware laptop computer modules description and concept.

-These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access
+These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.

-KiCad 5.1.5 files
+KiCad 5.1.5 files can be found here.

 # BalthazarPSU